 Vitamin C Benefits For Skin + 6 Tips For Finding The Best Product

-Vitamin C skin care products basically check all the boxes: Turns back the clock on wrinkles, fights free radicals, evens out skin tone, and gives your complexion serious glow.
+Vitamin C skin care products check all the boxes: turn back the clock on wrinkles, fight free radicals, even out skin tone, and give your complexion a serious glow.
 "Vitamin C is one of the few active ingredients that can benefit all skin types," says Elizabeth Tanzi, M.D., board-certified dermatologist in the Washington, D.C., metro area and associate professor of dermatology at George Washington University Medical Center.
-Here, what to know about the skin-saving ingredient—and the very important reason you should be taking it via supplements.
+Here, what you need to know about the skin-saving ingredient—and the very important reason you should be taking it via supplements.

 What are the benefits of vitamin C for skin topically?

-The benefits you see from vitamin C use boils down to two main areas: complexion quality and collagen production.
+The benefits you see from vitamin C use boil down to two main areas: collagen production and complexion quality.

-- Collagen: The one that's most likely to get your attention, is vitamin C's role in collagen production.
-It doesn't just stimulate collagen production; it stabilizes the collagen you have for a double-whammy of wrinkle reduction.
+- Collagen: The one that's most likely to get your attention is vitamin C's role in collagen production.
+It doesn't just stimulate collagen production; it stabilizes the collagen you have, leading to overall wrinkle reduction.
 Think about collagen like the elastic in your favorite pair of perfectly supportive stretchy jeans or yoga pants, says Julia T. Hunter, M.D., founder of Wholistic Dermatology in Beverly Hills.
 "If you don't have vitamin C, your collagen can't cross-link to lift and tighten skin."

-- Overall skin tone and health: Using vitamin C topically has been shown to help overall quality and tone by diminishing hyperpigmentation, brighten complexions, decrease moisture loss, help reduce skin inflammation, and fight against UV-induced photodamage.
-In fact, vitamin C can help almost any skin issue you can think up, from dark spots and discoloration to combating rosacea and acne to wrinkles and sagging.
+- Overall skin tone and health: Using vitamin C topically has been shown to help overall quality and tone by diminishing hyperpigmentation, brightening complexions, decreasing moisture loss, help reduce skin inflammation, and fighting against UV-induced photodamage.
+In fact, vitamin C can help almost any skin issue you can think of, from dark spots and discoloration to combating rosacea and acne to wrinkles and sagging.
 "It's one of the best anti-aging products you can use on the surface of your skin, and the younger you start, the better," says Hunter.

 The one downside: Vitamin C is notoriously unstable.